 These principles are a work in progress.
-I’m trying to word out what I think about when it comes to digital marketing.
+I’m trying to work out what I think about when it comes to digital marketing.
 That means that the reasoning behind them will not always be fluent and that this page will never be finished.

-Long term over short term.
+Long term over the short term.
 Always.

 I have a serious problem with short term thinking and acting.
 It will always keep you hopping from fire to fire as your tactics will stop working sooner than you think.

 The only reason to chose short term tactics is to enable you to work on long term goals.
-You need build credibility.
+You need to build credibility.
 You need to sell what you have in stock to build revenue to buy more.
 Reasons like these are the only ones that I would priorities over long term gains.

 Short term tactics are hard to quit.
 They are more addictive than cigarettes.
 Stakeholders are too reluctant to give them up.
 Even when a switch in focus would be far more profitable.